IPS-Eye-White

 but as for the others, since, in our judgment they are foolish madmen, we decree that they shall be branded with the ignominious name of heretics, and shall not presume to give to their conventicles the name of churches.
 They will suffer in the first place the chastisement of the divine condemnation and in the second the punishment of our authority which in accordance with the will of Heaven we shall decide to inflict.
 Given In Thessalonica On The Third Day From The Calends Of March, During The Fifth Consulate Of Gratian Augustus And First Of Theodosius Augustus. —Codex Theodosianus, xvi.1.2

 The edict was significant for many reasons.
 Although the Doctrine of the Trinity was a central focus of this edict it was a joint effort by both Eastern and Western Roman Emperors to establish Nicene Christianity as the official state church of the Roman Empire.
-Only those who believed in the consubstantiality of God the Father, Son, and Holy Spirit were to be considered “Catholic Christians” - the first time this designation appears in a document.
+Only those who believed in the consubstantiality (coexistence in the same substance) of God the Father, Son, and Holy Spirit were to be considered "Catholic Christians" - the first time this designation appears in a document.

-What is of special interest is that, in the Edict of Thessalonica, 'heretics' were forbidden to give "their conventicles the name of churches".
+What is of special interest is that in the Edict 'heretics' were forbidden to give "their conventicles the name of churches".
 Note that Merriam-Webster defines the word conventicle as meaning an assembly for religious worship; especially a private meeting for worship not sanctioned by law.
 [07]

 Theodosius made the violation of divine law equivalent to sacrilege, and such violation involved the loss of certain rights of Roman citizenship.
 First, the power of leaving or receiving legacies, one of the distinctive privileges of Roman citizens, was taken from the Manichaeans in 381, then from the Eunomians in 389.
 Honorious extended this legal disability to the Donatists and Pricillianists, while Theodosius the Younger applied it to all sects.
 The right to hold office at court or in the army was withdrawn from the Eunomians by Theodosius; Honorious excluded all enemies of the Catholic sect from service in the palace; and, finally, Theodosius the Younger forbade heretics to take the military oath of allegiance or to serve in the imperial army.
 [09]